wp-plugins/simple-share-buttons-adder/readme.txt

 == Frequently Asked Questions ==

-There is a dedicated page for FAQs on the <a href="http://www.simplesharebuttons.com/wordpress-faq/" target="_blank">Simple Share Buttons website</a>.
+This plugin has a dedicated website!
+Check out the<a href="www.simplesharebuttons.com/wordpress-faq/" target="_blank" rel="nofollow"> FAQs page</a>

 Please visit the <a href="http://www.simplesharebuttons.com/forums/forum/wordpress-forum/">WordPress Support Forum</a> for any assistance you may need.